From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: Theory and Methods

 \subsection{The quantum computing approach to the SP equation}

-A first attempt to solve the nonlinear SP equation was given by Mocz \& Szasz. ~\cite{mocz_towards_2021}.
+A first attempt to solve the nonlinear SP equation was given by Mocz and Szasz~\cite{mocz_towards_2021}.
 Such a solution is fully variational and makes use of a finite difference optimization of the potential and of the system wavefunction evaluated at two subsequent time steps.
 The variational nature of this approach also allows one to bypass the costly solution of the Poisson equation in Fourier space in favour of a variational optimization of the potential as implemented in a separate qubit register.

-In this work, we propose a different strategy based on a variational time-dependent quantum algorithm for the propagation of the variational parameters defining the system wavefunction (See Section~\ref{subsubsec_wavefunction}).
-This enables a more rigorous implementation of the wavefunction dynamics, avoiding all instabilities implicit in most VQE optimization procedures (e.g., slow convergence due to the trapping in local minima and Barren plateaus).
+In this work, we propose a novel set of quantum circuits that enable the implementation of a different strategy based on a adapted variational time-dependent quantum algorithm for the propagation of the variational parameters defining the system wavefunction (See Section~\ref{subsubsec_wavefunction}).
+This enables a more rigorous implementation of the wavefunction dynamics, avoiding the instabilities implicit in most VQE optimization procedures (e.g., slow convergence due to the trapping in local minima and barren plateaus~\cite{Lorenz2021causalcompositional, gacon2023variational}).
 On the other hand the VTE algorithm comes at the cost of evaluating additional matrix elements for the solution of the equation of motion for the wavefunction parameters.